-You will need a graduated bucket, either a graduated pitcher or large measuring cup, and a stopwatch.
+You will need a graduated bucket, a smaller graduated pitcher or large measuring cup, and a stopwatch.
+Measurements must be very accurate, as errors of just a few percent will skew the results.
 Log the voltage at the feed pump at the same time.
-Confirm at least 12.5 Volts at the feed pump on 12-Volt DC systems; 25 volts on 24-Volt DC systems.
+Confirm at least 12.5 volts at the pump on 12-volt systems; 25 volts on 24-volt systems.
+You may have to run the engine or battery charger during the test.

-Take two measurements and compare them with the table on the following page.
+Take two measurements and compare them with the table on the next page.
 The first measurement is the product flow alone.
 The second is the product flow combined with the brine discharge flow to get the total flow or feed flow.
 You may take these measurements by two methods:

-1. Time the product flow into a graduated pitcher, then divert both the product flow and brine discharge together into a bucket, timing them to measure total flow.
+1. First time the product flow into a graduated pitcher, then divert both the product flow and brine discharge together into a bucket to measure total flow.